GauravS43/MangaHigherLower/README.md

 ![Screenshot](images/startScreen.png)

-Players can choose between comparing popularity or rating.

 ![Screenshot](images/gameScreen.png)

-Players must choose between higher or lower.

 ![Screenshot](images/gameOverScreen.png)

-Once Player loses, they can choose to replay with the same metric or go back to the menu.

 Made in **React** with data web scraped from _MyAnimeList_ in July 2022 Based off the higher lower game (http://www.higherlowergame.com/)